 - The game should be about being immersed in exploring mysterious worlds, and changing them according to your goals.

-- The players should occasionally surprise the game master and the game master should occasionally surprise the players.
+- The players should occasionally surprise the GM and the GM should occasionally surprise the players.

 - Everyone should have a good time.

 Principles for playing CPA:

 - -Players should be ambitious with big epic goals in-game.
 Overthrowing the government, achieving immortality, restoring ancient empires etc.

 - -Players should keep aware of which players are engaged and who are not (not participating in the game or not paying attention), and help work to bring everyone into the game, often by addressing them in-character.

 - -Players should spend time building in-character relationships between party members to encourage camaraderie.

 - -Players should speak up OOC when the game isn't fun for any reason, and work with the group to address the issue with a specific solution.